The Williston Dining Hall, despite their pesto paninis, garlic knots, and chicken nuggets, should consider a minor menu revamp.

 “First off, we need to have a recipe for it.
 We have complete control over the menu at all times, but we are limited to what there are recipes for in the SAGE Dining database.
 There are 10,000+ recipes, so there is a lot to choose from, and if there is something we want to do that doesn’t have a recipe, our team here will write one and submit it to the dieticians.
 Once they clear it, it becomes available for ALL of the SAGE accounts in the company to use.
 Our crew here has many recipes that we’ve submitted.”

-Couchon argues another challenge lies with figuring out what will be a hit with students.
+Couchon argues another challenge is figuring out what will be a hit with students.

 As we head into this school year, student engagement and more ideas regarding the Dining Hall’s current menu or what could be added to a future one, would definitely heighten the entire community’s eating experience.
 To reach out to Couchon, email [email protected]